I love answering your questions! Here are the answers to some of the most frequent <3

 Where are you from?

 I like to think I'm from a couple places, and they are polar opposites!
 I lived the first 11 years of my life in a tiny rural town in West Virginia.
 I then moved to Los Angeles, CA and lived there until completion of graduate school before moving to Pennsylvania for med school (and I've been here for the past 6 years.)
-West Coast, East Coast.. it sometimes creates an identity crisis but I do know that home is wherever my husband is <3
+West Coast, East Coast.. it sometimes creates an identity crisis but I do know that home is wherever my husband and dog reside <3

 In as few words as possible, what are your recommendations for healthy living?

 Eat mostly whole foods but consider nothing truly off limits.
 Move more, sit less.
 Sleep as much as you can.
 Get more sunlight, be outdoors often.
 Invest time and commitment to your most important relationships.